 Close any open Mumble clients on the Raspberry Pi desktop.
-To start the first and later clients, go to the RSS Desktop Menu and open Run...
-In the Run box, type then press enter, and off you go.
+To start the first instance, go to the RSS Desktop Menu and open Run...
+In the Run box, type then press enter.
 The -m parameter signifies a multiple instance.
+The -n parameter tells Mumur to ignore security certificates.

-/home/pi/mumble/release/mumble -m
+/home/pi/mumble/build/mumble -m -n